TheCryOfSamMcGee/HeroWarsAutoplay/README.md

 Hello and welcome!
 I've been playing around with some python scripts so that my computer can grind through Hero Wars while I make my coffee.
 I've been using them for the past year to race through the tower, and dungeon portions without my involvement.

+If you have questions, feel free to post it in the issues tab.
+If you want to see an improvement, mark your post an enhancement.